raihanaza/YeOldeDragon/README.md

 Our langauge website can be found at https://raihanaza.github.io/YeOldeDragon/.

+Our grammar can be found [here](https://github.com/raihanaza/YeOldeDragon/blob/f55a9db563b277290647255097130c814e981888/src/yeoldedragon.ohm).

 ## Features
 - .yod File Extension
 - Static and strong typing
 - Manifest typing
-- Ternary Conditional Statement
+- Structs and Classes
-- Truthy/Falsy types
+- Various types of Loops
-- Switch statements without fall-through
+- String interpolation

 ## Types
 | YeOldeDragon          | JavaScript           |